 1961 – 1974

 The logo contains a stylized “e” in black, the first letter of the name Extendicare.
-It looks like an unfinished ring with a stripe leading to the center, where there is a thick dot.
+It looks like an unfinished ring with a stripe leading to the center, where a thick dot sits.
 This design symbolizes cyclicality, care, and protection.
 The emblem can also be interpreted as a stylized copyright mark, as the negative white space is shaped like the letter “c.”
-Perhaps this similarity emphasizes the intellectual property and exclusivity of the brand.
+Perhaps this similarity underscores the brand’s intellectual property and exclusivity.
 Or perhaps the “c” shaped figure is added for symmetry.

 To the right of the stylized letter “e” is a two-level text written in lowercase sans-serif glyphs.
-In the upper part, there is the name of the company, typed in bold type with narrow letter spacing.
-The second line is occupied by the phrase “skilled nursing centers” – the slogan of Extendicare.
+In the upper part, the company name is typed in bold with narrow letter spacing.
+The second line is occupied by the phrase “skilled nursing centers,” Extendicare’s slogan.

 1974 – 1997